 Title I - Disadvantaged Children/Targeted Assistance

-if we tokenize on punctuation?
+if we tokenize on whitespace and punctuation?